What is the best Bitcoin wallet? Let's talk!

 An offline wallet is not connected to the internet.
 So, it is impossible for hackers to get access to it.
 The only way someone can access your Bitcoins is if they get hold of your hardware wallet and are able to unlock it.
 They are incredibly safe.

-Bitcoin hardware wallets come with extra security protection.
+Bitcoin hardware wallets come with extra security and protection.
 To view or send funds, you must type a password/code into a physical device.
 So, Bitcoins can only be transferred to other accounts if the sender has access to the physical device.

 No Quick Access